-The Detroit-Northwest Social Security District Office is located at 18500 Grand River, Detroit.
+Security District Office is located at 18500 Grand River, Detroit.
 This office is open daily 8:30 a.m. to 4:30 p.m. and until 8:30 p.m. on Wednesdays.
-It is also open until noon the coming holiday.
-Huge painted murals of joyous an-Many seventh graders had fond memories of bridge build- gels are covering the library ing and log cutting, muck and windows.
-Soon decorations will be strung in the halls. mosquito land, and (of course)
+It is also open until noon on Saturdays.

+Junior High West News the coming holiday.
+Huge By Lynne Tobin Many seventh graders had fond memories of bridge build- gels are covering the library ing and log cutting, muck and the Proud Lake monster, as four sixth grade rooms pulled out and headed for Proud Lake (the sixth grade camp) The rooms that left are last week.